MoviePass Has Officially Shut Down, And We Don't Know If There Will Be A Sequel

 But by the end of July 2018, MoviePass had simply run out of cash.
 The service temporarily shut down until the company was able to secure an emergency $5 million loan.

 The company made some changes in an attempt to manage its losses.
 It tried instituting surge pricing for popular films and a new ticket verification process.
-Then, it began limiting its members to just three movies a month (The service also gave members a small discount for movies beyond the three-ticket limit).
+Then, it began limiting its members to just three movies a month.
+(The service also gave members a small discount for movies beyond the three-ticket limit.)

 This summer, the spate of struggles continued.
 In July, MoviePass shut down for what the company called temporary "maintenance related issues."
 Reporting from TechCrunch in August revealed that MoviePass had potentially exposed thousands of customers' credit card information because one of its critical servers lacked password protection.
 In response, the company said it secured its systems to "prevent further exposure and ... mitigate the potential impact of this incident."